hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 | Nov 15 '21      | Final results announced.                                    |
 | Dec 6 '21       | NeurIPS Conference begins.                                  |

+An accompanying NeurIPS workshop is planned, with exact dates to be announced.
+HEAR will be accepting proposals to present competition models during a special session, more details will be provided soon.

 <p></p>
 ## Announcements